Apostolos172/github-profile-trophy/README.md

   </a>
 </p>

+# Deployment
+Keep in mind that if you want to deploy the service to your Vercel account you can follow the steps in this [guide](./vercel-deployment-guide.md)

 # Quick Start

 Add the following code to your readme.
 When pasting the code into your profile's readme, change the `?username=` value to your GitHub's username.